 Pine Crest Orchard is located in Bilpin – well known for growing delicious apples.
-I introduced myself and my family to apple picking for the first time in 2017 and we quickly became BIG fans….and I have a lot of stewed apples to show for it!
-We have visited a number of times since, picking a variety of apples, plus pears and peaches.
+I introduced myself and my family to apple picking for the first time in 2017 and we quickly became BIG fans… and I have a lot of stewed apples to show for it!
+We’ve visited Pine Crest a number of times each year since, picking a variety of apples, pears and peaches.

 Pine Crest Orchard will open for peach and plum picking on Boxing Day and then every Friday to Sundays from 9am to 4pm.
 Thankfully their farm was mostly spared during the bushfire that ripped through Bilpin recently.

 It’s best to check their Facebook page for what fruit is available to pick when you are looking to go.
 And remember, you just turn up to this farm – no bookings and no entry fees!

 The big draw cards of Pine Crest Orchard are that there is no entry charge, all apples you pick are $4kg (April 2019), they have toilets and picnic facilities and you don’t have to walk too far to pick the fruit – though the pink lady apples are at the back of the farm.
 Plus it’s a lovely family run business, surrounded by gorgeous bushland and views of the Blue Mountains.

 You can pick a number of different varieties of apples at different times on Pine Crest Orchard.
 The season starts with Tydemans, followed by Akane in January, Gala from early February and then Jonathon, Delicious and Golden Delicious.
 Fujis are from late March, and Granny Smith and Pink Lady finish off the apple season in April/ May.
 Sweet Pink Lady apples are definitely our favourite.
 All apples were $4kg during the 2019 season.

 But apples aren’t all you will find at Pine Crest Orchard.
 They also have cherries, plums, peaches, apricots, pears, persimmons and quinces at various times of the year.